A British Lourdes Medical Association Statement Issued Feb 2016

 3. The prescriber of a medication has legal liability for the content of the prescription, a transcriber is responsible for the accuracy of the transcription, and must therefore normally have seen an original prescription (FP10).

 5. Any clinician undertaking transcription should have a clear understanding of their responsibilities when transcribing medication instructions accurately.
-This means they should be registered medical practitioners or nurses, and would normally be those accustomed to transcribing or prescribing in their day to day clinical practice.
+This means they should be registered medical or nursing practitioner, and would normally be those accustomed to transcribing or prescribing in their day to day clinical practice.

 6. Good practice would suggest that two such clinical staff should undertake this activity where possible, and that both would sign the initial MAR administration order.